Random - Doomlaser

 Wednesday, February 14th, 2007

-Doomlaser is an independent studio building videogames, interactive software, and experimental tools.
+Doomlaser is an independent studio building videogames, interactive software, and experimental creative infrastructure.

-The work spans indie releases, commercial titles, and research-driven projects, with roots at Tapulous, Apple, and Niantic.
+The studio’s work spans indie releases, commercial titles, and research-driven projects, with roots at Tapulous, Niantic, and Apple.

 We began with small, focused projects like Kernel Panic Screen Saver, Friend Photos (a Facebook screen saver), and Mac system tools like Cursorcerer.

-The studio started as a solo effort by Mark Johns.
-Its scope expanded when Kevin Coulton joined, and together we created Space Barnacle, our first fully original game, developed for the TIGSource B-Game contest.
+The studio started as a solo effort by Mark Johns, and expanded when Kevin Coulton joined.
+Together, we created Space Barnacle, Doomlaser’s first fully original game, developed for the TIGSource B-Game contest.

 Since then, Doomlaser has stayed intentionally small, hands-on, and oriented toward experimentation at the edges of games and tools, including recent exploration of neural-network-driven workflows for game systems and creative software.